- Studying in New Zealand

 Candidates must demonstrate their ability to:

-- analyse and think critically about key ideas relevant to the historical context and setting
+- analyse & think critically about key ideas relevant to the historical context & setting

-- evaluate historical relationships such as cause and effect, continuity and change, past and present, specific and general, patterns and trends
+- evaluate historical relationships such as cause & effect, continuity & change, past & present, specific & general, patterns & trends

-- judge the reliability and usefulness of historical evidence and evaluate the strengths and limitations of historians’ narratives
+- judge the reliability & usefulness of historical evidence & evaluate the strengths & limitations of historians’ narratives

-- communicate a substantiated and balanced argument within an effective written format including an introduction, conclusion, and structured paragraphs that are organised around a focused argument, a detailed knowledge of chronology and accurate supporting evidence to the context(s) and setting(s).
+- communicate a substantiated & balanced argument within an effective written format including an introduction, conclusion & structured paragraphs that are organised around a focused argument, a detailed knowledge of chronology and accurate supporting evidence to the context(s) & setting(s).

 The context of the sources and question provided will vary each year.
-The context for the 2014 examination will be war as a force of change.
+The context for the 2015 examination will be the significance/relevance/importance of your study of history showing your understanding of historical relationships, particularly past and present.

 The links listed below are for resources to help teachers and students understand what is required for success in New Zealand Scholarship.